What is it?

 Giant cell arteritis is treated with medications, such as prednisone.
 You will probably take high doses of the medicine for about one month.
 Your doctor will slowly reduce the dose, which may cause some symptoms to come back.
 After a while, symptoms usually go away completely, and the doctor can stop the prednisone altogether.

 You should report any symptoms to your doctor so that you can be treated early.
-This will help prevent serious problems such as permanent vision loss and stroke.
+This can help prevent serious problems such as permanent vision loss and stroke.